Love, Death & Robots: Release

 Netflix released the first trailer for the series on February 14, 2019; the trailer featured Matt Green's industrial hardcore remix of AMBASSADOR21's "We Are Legion".
-The episodes of the show are displayed in different orders to different users, which differ from how most shows are displayed on the service.
+The episodes of the first volume are displayed in different orders to different users, which differ from how most shows are displayed on the service.
 The first season consisting of eighteen standalone episodes, was released worldwide on Netflix on March 15, 2019.
 In response to an accusation that the episode order was based on the streaming company's perception of a user's sexual orientation, Netflix responded that there were four unique episode orders, released to users at random.
 On April 19, 2021, Netflix released the teaser trailer for the second season; it featured Colin Stetson's track "Reborn" from the Hereditary film soundtrack.
 The eight episodes of the second season were released on May 14, 2021; four days earlier Netflix released a 45-second long Red Band trailer of the series.
 On April 19, 2022, a teaser trailer for the third season was released which featured footage from previous seasons of the series as well as footage from other The Crown and The Queen's Gambit also distributed by Netflix.
 Another two trailers were released on May which featured footage from the shorts for the upcoming season and confirmed that there would be nine episodes instead of eight.
 The official trailer was released on May 9, 2022, while the final trailer was released just four days before the volume 3 premiere.
 On May 18, 2022, Netflix released the premiere episode "Three Robots: Exit Strategies" for free on their YouTube channel while the entire third season was released on May 20.
 The fourth season premiered on May 15, 2025.